Courageous Involvement

 There are potentially two Channels here. and

-Beliefs are always used in the determination of reality: sometimes forcing denial but often enabling a clearer or more relevant perspective.
+Beliefs are always used in the selection and valuation of facts: sometimes forcing denial but often enabling a clearer or more relevant perspective.
 Determination of crucial facts will allow beliefs to be applied sensibly.
 Alternatively the facts could inhibit or block the application of beliefs.

 is provisionally labeled Permission